 I have given the impression I am on a solitary walk…..this is a bit of a false impression.
 I try not to walk with anyone for more than 30 minutes or so, then politely say I’m going to listen to some music for a while and plug in my headphones.
-Most people take the hint…..but a couple of people have continued to speak to me with my earbuds dug deeply into my ear canals.
-I’ll call them the “perceptive ones”.
+Most people take the hint…..but a couple of people have continued to speak to me with my earbuds embedded deeply into my ear canals.
+I’ll call those less observant folks the “perceptive ones”.

 To set the record straight here are the people I have remembered meeting….some on more than one occasion:

 Laura and Michelle from Florida